scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

    -  ``isspmatrix(M)`` returns ``True`` for any sparse matrix.
    -  ``isspmatrix_csr(M)`` checks for a sparse matrix with specific format.
       It should be replaced with an array compatible version such as:
-   -  ``issparse(A) and A.format == 'csr'`` looks for a CSR sparse
+   -  ``issparse(A) and A.format == 'csr'`` which checks for a CSR sparse
       array/matrix.

--  Handling your library's API for sparse output:
+-  Handling your software package API with sparse input/output:

-   -  Inputs are fairly easy to accommodate either spmatrix or sparray.
+   -  Inputs are fairly easy to make work with either spmatrix or sparray.
 So long as you use ``A.multiply(B)`` for elementwise and ``A @ B`` for matrix multiplication, and you use ``sparse.linalg.matrix_power`` for matrix power, you should be fine after you complete the "first pass" of the migration steps described in the next section.
 Your code will handle both types of inputs interchangeably.
-   -  Output types from your library's functions require a little more thought.
+   -  Migrating sparse outputs from your functions requires a little more thought.
       Make a list of all your public functions that return spmatrix objects.
       Check whether you feel OK returning sparrays instead.
 That depends on your library and its users.
-If you want to allow these functions to continue to return spmatrix objects with a user's existing code, you can do that most of the time.
-Often there is an sparse input that you can use as a signal for what type of output should be returned.
+If you want to allow these functions to continue to return spmatrix or sparray objects, you can often do that using a sparse input that also serves as a signal for what type of output should be returned.
+Design your function to return the type that was input.
-      Design the function to return the type that was input.
-That can be extended to dense inputs.
+      That approach can be extended to dense inputs.
 If the input is an np.matrix or a masked array with np.matrix as its ``._baseclass`` attribute, then return spmatrix.
 Otherwise return an sparray.
-Without those inputs, two other approaches are to create a keyword argument to determine which to return, or to create a new function (like we have done with, e.g. ``eye_array``) that has the same basic syntax, but returns sparray.
+Without those inputs, two other approaches are to create a keyword argument to signal which to return, or create a new function (like we have done with, e.g. ``eye_array``) that has the same basic syntax, but returns sparray.
 Which method you choose should depend on your library and your users and your preferences.